 On completion of the restricted movement period, face-to-face teaching (lectures, practical demonstrations and simulated clinical training) will commence in a safe environment consistent with the highest health and safety protocols.
-This will include allocated times on campus to ensure students can partake in the full range of educational and social activities.
+This will include allocated times on campus, at least three days per week, to ensure students can partake in the full range of educational and social activities.
 This will remain in place until social distancing is no longer required and full face-to-face teaching is restored.

-Yes.
-If the Undergraduate programmes started a number of weeks later than originally planned, there would be a need to extend the end of academic year dates by the same number of weeks.
+In the unlikely event that our programmes will start a number of weeks later than originally planned, there will be a need to extend the end of academic year dates by the same number of weeks.